react-declarative/react-declarative/docs/auto/interfaces/TObserver.md

 TObserver is an interface that represents an observable object.
 It provides various methods to transform, filter, merge, and consume data emitted by the observable.
-TObserver is an interface that represents an observable object.
-It provides various methods to transform, filter, merge, and consume data emitted by the observable.

 ## Properties